DrZRH/DrZRH.github.io/_pages/projects/llm-unlearnable-disclaimer-injection.md

 ## Takeaway

-This work shows that protecting text from LLM training requires a different mechanism from protecting images or classical classifiers.
+This work shows that protecting text from LLM training requires a different mechanism from classical classifiers.

 For LLMs, surface-level noise is often insufficient because the model can recover meaning.
 A more effective strategy is to interact with the model’s alignment machinery and redirect its computation away from useful learning.